The HIBEAM Instrument at the European Spallation Source: Detectors

-The signature of the neutron-antineutron transition is via the annihilation of an antineutron on a Carbon target surrounded by an annihilation detector (see Fig.~\ref{fig4}).
-Such interactions produce a multipion state (3-5 charged pions and photons from neutral pion decays) with momenta between 100-300 MeV ~\cite{ann1,ann2,ann3}.
 In order to detect such a signal a dedicated annihilation detector comprising tracking and calorimetry is needed.
-A schematic of the annihilation detector that will make use of the WASA experiments \cite{wasa} calorimeter can be seen in Fig.~\ref{fig4}.
-Incoming antineutrons traveling from the left in the vacuum tube annihilate in a thin Carbon foil.
+A schematic of the annihilation detector that will make use of the WASA experiments \cite{wasa} calorimeter can be seen in Figure~\ref{fig4}.
+Incoming antineutrons traveling from the left in the vacuum tube annihilate in a thin carbon foil.
 Energies of annihilation products are measured in the CsI(Na) calorimeter previously used in the WASA experiments \cite{wasa} at CELSIUS in Uppsala, at COSY in Julich and presently at FAIR, Darmstadt.
 The WASA calorimeter is very compact, can be transported and will be available for the HIBEAM project after 2027.
-Charged particle track directions for event topology are measured in 3D by a cylindrical Time Projection Chambers (TPC).
+Charged particle track directions for event topology are measured in 3D by a cylindrical TPC.
 Particle identification is done with a combination of TPC and calorimeter.

-Since the only energetic enough background that could make up an annihilation signal is cosmic rays, an active shield of scintillator bars will surround the experimental setup.
+Since the only energetic background capable of mimicking an annihilation signal is cosmic rays, an active shield of scintillator bars will surround the experimental setup.
 Events coincident with a charged particle signal in the cosmic veto will be rejected.
-To avoid self inhibition, an absorber thick enough to stop all charged pions from the annihilation is needed between the calorimeter and the scintillators.
-Cosmic events made by neutral particles will be identified by missing vertex in the foil.
-The frequency of fake annihilation events due to cosmics (and other natural backgrounds) will be studied by shutting off the neutron flux at the neutron port.
+To prevent self-inhibition, an absorber thick enough to stop all charged pions from the annihilation is required between the calorimeter and the scintillators.